Don José de Arnaz’ Los Angeles County Ranch

 On July 26, 1949, the City of Los Angeles annexed the Arnaz community’s “93 acres and 2400 citizens” after “the citizens of Arnaz voted 489 to 101 to become part of Los Angeles.”
 (L. A. Times, June 7, 1949.)
 Don José had bought his first interest in the land one hundred years before the Arnaz Addition to the City of Los Angeles.

-1950s – Oil Drilling Comes to Beverlywood – Despite Concern the Land would Revert to Rindge-founded Marblehead Land Company
+1950s – Oil Drilling Comes to Beverlywood – Despite Concern the Land will Revert to Rindge-founded Marblehead Land Company

 Oil production ultimately returned to the Arnaz Ranch.
 With slant drilling starting in the 1950s, the pools of oil under Arnaz’ land would be extracted from wells on the Rancho Park Golf Course and Hillcrest Country Club.
 It was not without controversy tied to the Marblehead Land Company, which “[s]old to Beverly-Arnaz with the provision that if oil is produced, the property would revert back to Marblehead Land.”
 (L. A. Times, Sept.
 14, 1958.)